YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 **Master Key Configuration File and Encryption Keys**

 The reference implementation uses the database section of the $ydb_crypt_config file to obtain the symmetric keys for encrypting a database file.
 The environment variable ydb_crypt_config specifies the location of the master key configuration file which contains dat and key combinations.
 A dat entry specifies the absolute location of the database file and the key entry specifies the absolution location of the encryption key.
-The master key configuration file leverages the popular libconfig library (http://www.hyperrealm.com/libconfig).
+The master key configuration file leverages the popular libconfig library (http://www.hyperrealm.com/libconfig as well as via package managers of popular Linux distributions).

 Note that encryption key files are text files which can even be faxed or e-mailed: since they are secured with asymmetric encryption, you can transmit them over an insecure channel.